 The relationship between Bitcoin Price USD and traditional economic cycles has been a subject of debate ever since the cryptocurrency came into existence in 2009.
 While traditional assets like stocks, bonds, and commodities often react predictably to economic cycles, Bitcoin’s behavior seems less straightforward.
-This article aims to explore whether the USD price of Bitcoin is tied to economic cycles, or if it marches to the beat of its own drum.
+This article aims to explore whether the USD price of Bitcoin to PayPal is tied to economic cycles, or if it marches to the beat of its own drum.

 Before diving into Bitcoin’s correlation with economic cycles, it’s essential to understand what these cycles are.
 Economic cycles consist of periods of expansion and contraction in an economy.
 These cycles are usually characterized by phases such as recovery, expansion, peak, recession, trough, and so on.
 Traditional financial markets are closely tied to these cycles, responding to interest rates, employment levels, and consumer spending, among other indicators.

 Bitcoin’s classification varies among investors.
 Some see it as ‘digital gold,’ a safe haven asset that retains or gains value during economic downturns.
 Others consider it a risk asset that thrives in bullish markets but suffers when the economy takes a hit.
 This dual personality adds complexity when trying to determine Bitcoin’s correlation with economic cycles.